kyma-project/community/sig-and-wg/sig-core/proposals/component-folder-consolidation.md

 ## Addition

 Going the extra mile we should also have a look at the `tools` folder.
-Currently, the term `tool` is not specified.
-To define the tool, let's define a module and a component first:
+Currently, the term **tool** is not specified.
+To define it, let's define a module and a component first:

 - **module** A Kyma module is a helm chart installed by the installer.
 It is located in the `kyma/resources` folder.
 A module can be optional for a Kyma installation.
 For example,  `service-catalog` is a module consisting mainly of 3rd party images but also leveraging some Kyma components, such as the `binding-usage-controller`.
 - **component** A Kyma component is any Pod/container/image deployed with a Kyma module to provide its functionality.
 A component is made of sources located in the `kyma/components` folder.